mijanur-rahman-40/Flutter-Ui-Masterclass/README.md

 # Flutter-Ui-Masterclass

-### This is flutter course, This tutorial basically focused on advanced flutter ui concept design, implemented and practised.
+### This is flutter course, this tutorial basically focused on advanced flutter ui concept design, implemented and practised.